 Co-Chairs may appoint a vice chair, who will provide administrative and organizing support to their body, acting as their deputy and stepping in to fill gaps within leadership as needed.

-Committees must keep official records of meeting dates, attendance, and meeting notes, which must be made available to the DSA SF membership.
-Working groups are encouraged to maintain these records, but are only required to do so to maintain eligibility to make authorized expenditures under Section 6, below.
+Chapter bodies must keep official records of meeting dates, attendance, and meeting notes, which must be made available to the DSA SF membership.

-A committee’s or working group’s activities shall be reviewed by the Steering Committee at the Regular Steering Committee meetings.
+A chapter body’s activities shall be reviewed by the Steering Committee at the Regular Steering Committee meetings.

-Existing committees and working groups may amend their charters with the approval of a majority of the votes cast at a Regular, Special, or General meeting.
-Proposed amendments to a committee’s or working group’s charter must be published on the agenda or announced to the membership at least 15 days prior to the meeting.
+Existing chapter bodies may amend their charters with the approval of a majority of the votes cast at a Regular, Special, or General meeting.
+Proposed amendments to a chapter body’s charter must be published on the agenda or announced to the membership at least 15 days prior to the meeting.

-Committees that are chartered as temporary committees shall dissolve automatically upon the expiration of the certain time or occurrence of the particular event specified in their charter.
-All other committees and working groups shall expire automatically at the next chapter Convention following their establishment.
-Committee and working group co-chairs will make a report on the committee’s activities to deliver at the chapter Convention, including a recommendation for ceasing or continuing their work into the following year.
-If continuance is recommended, they will submit an updated charter for the chapter to ratify at the following Convention.
-If a previously-established committee or working group is being rechartered, the previous leadership will continue until new leadership is elected.
-If a committee or working group is being chartered for the first time, the charter will include two provisional co-chairs who will serve until leadership is elected.
+Chapter bodies that are chartered as temporary shall dissolve automatically upon the expiration of the certain time or occurrence of the particular event specified in their charter.
+All other chapter bodies shall expire automatically at the next Annual Convention following their establishment.
+The elected leadership of each chapter body will make a report on the body’s activities to deliver at the Annual Convention, including a recommendation for ceasing or continuing their work into the following year.
+If continuance is recommended, they will submit an updated charter for the chapter to ratify at the Annual Convention.
+The Steering Committee may also provide its own report on chapter bodies and recommendations on continuance in advance of the Annual Convention.

-Upon dissolution, the member(s) maintaining custody of the committee’s or working group’s records shall provide copies of those records to the Secretary.
+Upon dissolution, the member(s) maintaining custody of the chapter body’s records shall provide copies of those records to the Secretary.

 Working groups may be created on a provisional basis so the chapter has a means to support nascent organizing work without a vote at a meeting.
 To form a provisional working group, members interested in forming the provisional working group will inform the Steering Committee of their intent to form a provisional working group, naming two provisional co-chairs and stating their purpose and immediate tasks, via a form.
 The provisional co-chairs must be active members as defined in these Bylaws.
 Once the Steering Committee has acknowledged this form submission and verified the eligibility of the provisional co-chairs, the group is considered to be a chartered provisional working group.